 Discussion

+- why plants cannibalising leaf.
+Actually not that unlike herbs, just over longer time period.

+- how wide spread is this?

+- growth often considered via stem diameter, likely to miss asyptoting of productive leaf

 For almost all species height continues to increases throughout life, but for most species leaf area asymptotes within a few years of reproductive maturity and often declines for several years before an individual’s death.

 cannibalizing existing leaf area to increase investment in reproduction,